brentp/hugo-blog/content/post/variant-filter.md

 ### combining more lenient filters

-That shows how effective combining depth, allele balance, gnomad allele frequency, FILTER, can be.
+That shows how effective combining depth, allele balance, gnomad allele frequency and FILTER can be.
 And the blue swarm shows that GATK is in fact, a very good caller, yielding very few bad (spurious **de novo**) calls that have a PASS filter.

-To demonstrate this combination effect, below, we compare the final `denovo` set of calls from above with a *lenient* set that requires only:
+To demonstrate this combination effect further, we compare the final `denovo` set of calls from above with a *lenient* set that requires only:

  * depth 5 or more (instead of 7)